Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Display slide 5-9.
-Place students in groups of four.
-Share the instructional strategy Chain Notes with students.
-Pass out the attached Chain Notes & Exit Ticket handout and have them answer the following prompt:
+Place students in groups of four and review the Chain Notes instructional strategy with students.
+Slides 59 will provide directions for students to complete their chain notes.
+Pass out the attached Chain Notes & Exit Ticket handout to each student, display slide 5 and have them answer the following prompt:

 Instruct students to pass their papers clockwise.
-Each student should choose one of the points their classmate has made and add an additional fact, idea, or correction to it using words or a drawing.
+Explain to students that they should choose one of the points their classmate has made and add an additional fact, idea, or correction to it using words or a drawing.
+Move through the provided instructional slides to guide each round.
 Repeat this process of passing clockwise and writing until the papers get back to their original writers.
 After the original writers review the comments their classmates have made, ask each group to summarize their ideas to share with the class.
 Select one student from each group to share their summary.

-This is a good time for you to evaluate students' prior experience related to the topic of the next video.
-Have students save the handout to complete the Exit Ticket at the end of the lesson.
+This is a good time to evaluate students' prior experience related to the topic of the next video.
+Have students save the handout to complete the I Used to Think, But Now I Know Exit Ticket at the end of the lesson.

 Explore